 Only a few minutes from the Monda Castle you have the chance to visit a true winery in all it’s glory!

-The Remsamen winery is run by 2 wine enthusiasts who set their winery up back in 2005 and have since grown to a fully functioning winery and bodega.
+The Remsamen winery is run by 2 wine enthusiasts who set up their small non commercial winery up back in 2005 and have since grown to a fully functioning winery and bodega.

 On a trip to this winery you will see the whole process of what it takes to make wine, and of course there is a tasting to be had!

 The grape variety used in this winery is Chardonnay and is produced naturally without chemicals pesticides or artificial fertilizers.

 Please contact reception of the hotel to make a booking for a winery tour, or visit their website for more information.